 In the Middle Ages it was an important harbor.
 It is located at a strategic cross-road controlling communications along the coast and towards the city of Cosenza and the Ionian Sea.
 The old town is built on ramparts where the sea came up until the XIX century and is dominated by the ruins of an imposing fortress which was blown up after the long resistance of Amantea against the French who in 1806–1807 laid siege to it.

 We organise painting holidays in May, June, September and October.
-They usually last eight days and there is a minimum of three participants required. € 950 pp (including accommodation, meals, transport to painting sites and transfer from and to Lamezia Terme Airport or Paola Station).
+They usually last eight days and there is a minimum of three participants required. € 950 pp (including accommodation, breakfast and lunch or dinner, transport to painting sites).
 Easels, canvas and acrylic paints provided.
 Please bring own brushes, oil paints and watercolours.
 For participants sharing rooms € 750 pp. For non painting partners sharing room € 700.

 In the mornings we drive to the surrounding hills and villages to sketch and paint.

-Depending on the weather, we eat on the terrace with a view over Amantea, the old town and the sea or sit in our own shady, pretty garden, or in the dining room.
+Depending on the weather, we eat on the terrace with a view over Amantea, the old town and the sea or sit in our own shady garden with a picnic, or in the dining room.